 The short stroll to the top of Double Island Point is a must-do when visiting Rainbow Beach.
 Again, you’ll need a 4WD to reach it.
 You can also choose the hiking option, but it will take you a while!

-That’s what we did in April last year as we were planning a trip to Kilimanjaro and looking for long hikes to test our endurance.
-The overnight walk from Rainbow Beach will take you to from Carlo Sandblow to Double Island Point and Freshwater campground, where you can spend the night.
+That’s what we did in April when we were planning a trip to Kilimanjaro and looking for long hikes to test our endurance.
+The overnight walk from Rainbow Beach will take you from Carlo Sandblow to Double Island Point and Freshwater campground, where you can spend the night.
 The next day you can go back via the inland track to Carlo Sandblow, passing by Poona Lake.
 Read the full article here.

 It is a part of the longest hike you can do in the area: the Cooloola Great Walk.
 It goes for about 100km from Rainbow Beach to Noosa.
 I haven’t done this one and chose to explore most of Cooloola National Park by kayaking the Noosa River instead.
 If you’ve done the walk, I’d love to hear your feedback!